xmamo/VanillaVotifier/README.md

 Stops the VanillaVotifier server.
 Using `stop` should be preferred to quitting using `^C`.

 ### `restart` ###
 Restarts the VanillaVotifier server.
 Useful for reloading the configuration after changes have been made to `config.yaml`.
-Using this command is equivalento to `stop`ping and restarting the server.
+Using this command is equivalento to `stop`ping and starting the server again.

 ### `genkeypair [key-size]` ###
 Generates a new key-pair for the VanillaVotifier server.
 Key-size defaults to 2048.